Joburg Insider

 Your Hormones Reboot

-Time outdoors lowers cortisol and adrenaline, the hormones that surge when you are stressed.
-Research shows that smelling Japanese cypress oil for three days caused a big drop in adrenaline and a rise in natural killer cells.
-These virus-fighting cells stayed elevated for two weeks.
+Time outdoors lowers cortisol and adrenaline, the stress hormones.
+Research in Japan found that smelling cypress oil for three days reduced adrenaline and boosted virus‑fighting natural killer cells, with effects lasting two weeks.

-Professor Ming Kuo from the University of Illinois explains that nature calms what needs calming and strengthens what needs strengthening.
-A three-day weekend in nature can boost your immune system by 24 percent for a month.
+Professor Ming Kuo of the University of Illinois explains: “Nature calms what needs calming and strengthens what needs strengthening.”
+Even a three‑day weekend in nature can boost immune function by 24% for a month.

 The Power of Smell